How to create your own trading strategy?

 The setup is a favorable market condition, significant but not sufficient for opening the trade.
 It may refer to a particular location of candlesticks or indicators that you apply to a technical chart.

 The second important element is a trigger.
-As opposite to the setup, it is a technical signal that indicates the right moment for entering the market.
-It is quite important to know your particular trigger to entry the market without any hesitation.
+As opposed to the setup, it is a technical signal that indicates the right moment for entering the market.
+It is quite important to know your particular trigger to enter the market without any hesitation.
 It can be candlesticks, bar patterns, indicators, and oscillators.

 5. Set the strict risk management parameters: risk/reward ratio, position size.
 The common ratio between potential loss and profit is 1:3.
 The basic rule of trading is like this: risk no more than 1-2% of deposit for 1 trade.